rob-smallshire/factoradic/README.rst

 with coefficients 1 5 0 2 2 1 0.
 This is the unqiue factoradic
 representation of decimal 1337.

-Factoradic number have uses in combinatorics, particularly in the numbering of permutations.
+Factoradic numbers have uses in combinatorics, particularly in the numbering of permutations.
 This ``factoradic`` library is useful for converting to and from factoradic number representations both in Python and from the command-line.